 Eligibility.
-Employees, officers, non-employee directors, independent contractors, and consultants are eligible to participate in the 2017 Program.
+Employees, officers, non-employee directors, independent contractors, and consultants and agents are eligible to participate in the 2017 Program.

 Types of Award.
-The 2017 Program provides for the grant of options.
+The 2017 Program provides for the grant of Unit Awards (as defined in the 2017 Program), which include options.
+Options are the only awards outstanding under the 2017 Program.
 Such options are not intended to be "incentive stock options" within the meaning of Section 422 of the Code.